 - Proficiency and FCNO Level II certification is presented to the clinician who satisfactorily performs the ICAGD/Measured Anterior Guidance occlusal adjustment protocols to accomplish DTR therapy on 3+ appropriate patients in front of the CNO instructor (after having passed the CNO1 didactic exam).

 Dentists who aspire to integrate 3D imaging including CT and MRI scans into their occlusal and/or TMD diagnostic and treatment protocols.
-The highest and most challenging level of the CNO organization, patients are encouraged to find a CNO level 3 doctor whenever possible since difficult orthopedic, inflammatory, and growth and development problems within the TMJ’s themselves are best identified with this sort of imaging.
+Possibly the most important level within the CNO organization, patients are encouraged to find a CNO level 3 doctor whenever possible since difficult orthopedic, inflammatory, and growth and development problems within the TMJ’s themselves are best identified with this sort of imaging.
 These otherwise unknown variables not only potentially relate to changes in the bite/occlusion, but can add numerous other layers to a TMD patients’ problems.
 After completing this level, the practitioner is practicing at the highest diagnostic and treatment level within the CNO, and is thereafter granted Mastership in the CNO (MCNO), and will rightfully enjoy top placement for searching patients in the CNO database.
 Level 3 doctors must first pass both level 1 and level 2.

 A current annual membership fee of $695 allows for Level 3 Certification listing once the practitioner passes the level 3 written and oral examinations.

-- Completion of Levels 1 and 2 are prerequisites.
+- Completion of Levels 1 and 2 are recommended prerequisites.

 - 2-3 days of lecture, observation, and participation in Rogers, AR at CNO headquarters.